zbchen/QSF/README.md

 # `data`

-This directory contains the experiment data, solver configurations, and benchmark selection.
+This directory contains the experiment data , solver configurations, and benchmark selection.

 # `smt-runner`